 An understanding of the terms below is helpful when using ArcGIS Velocity.

 A feed is a real-time stream of data coming into ArcGIS Velocity.
-Feeds typically connect to external sources of observational data such as Internet of Things (IoT) platforms, message brokers, or third-party API's.
+Feeds typically connect to external sources of observational data such as Internet of Things (IoT) platforms, message brokers, or third-party APIs.
 Feeds parse incoming tabular, point, polyline, or polygon data and expose it for analysis and visualization.
-A feed is also a type of stream layer and can be added to a map to see new information as soon as it is received.
-For details, see What is a feed? and Ingest real-time data.
+A feed is also a type of stream layer and can be added to a map to view new information as soon as it is received.
+For details, see Feed types and Collect real-time data.

-A real-time analytic performs processing on data being ingested via a feed, analyzing each individual message as it is received.
-Real-time analytics are used especially for transforming data, geofencing, and incident detection.
+A real-time analytic performs processing on data collected through a feed and analyzes each individual message as it is received.
+Real-time analytics are used for transforming data, geofencing, and incident detection.
 Real-time analytics conclude with one or more outputs such as storing data in a feature layer or sending an email alert.
 For details, see Perform real-time analysis.

 Big data analytic

-A data source is an input in a real-time or big data analytic that loads a set of stored information, often historical observations, but also data such as standard geographies or features that enrich observations with additional attributes.
+A data source is an input in a real-time or big data analytic that loads a set of stored information.
+This is often historical observations but can also be standard geographies or features that enrich observations with additional attributes.
 Data sources load information from ArcGIS feature or map image layers or external cloud stores and can parse tabular, point, polyline, or polygon data.
-For details, see What is a data source? and Ingest historical data.
+For details, see Data sources and Ingest historical data.

-Geofencing can be performed in many ArcGIS Velocity real-time and big data analytic tools to identify certain spatial relationships that may occur between features in a target feed or data source and a set of join features (the geofences) in another feed or datasource.
+Geofencing can be performed in many ArcGIS Velocity real-time and big data analytic tools to identify certain spatial relationships that may occur between features in a target feed or data source and a set of join features (the geofences) in another feed or data source.
 The features used as geofences should be in a feed or data source connected to the join port of the tool.
-If the join features (the geofences) do not change, a static data source should be used for the best performance.
+If the join features do not change, use a static data source for the best performance.
 For details, see Geofencing analysis.

-In several real-time analytic tools, dynamic geofencing can be performed to identify certain spatial relationship that may occur between features in a 'target' feed and a set of features in another, 'join' feed (the geofences), both of which are updating in real-time or near real-time.
+Several real-time analytic tools allow you to perform dynamic geofencing to identify certain spatial relationships that may occur between features in a target feed and a set of features in a join feed (the geofences), both of which are updating in real time or near real time.
 The tool performing the geofencing uses the most recent observation of any given track ID as geofences.
 For details, see Geofencing analysis.

 An output is the final step in a real-time or big data analytic that defines how analytic results are handled.
 Outputs can take a variety of actions such as storing features to a feature layer, sending features to a stream layer, sending an email alert, or actuating IoT device behavior through a cloud platform such as Azure IoT Hub.
-For details, see What is an output? and Fundamentals of analytic outputs.
+For details, see Outputs and Fundamentals of analytic outputs.

 A Track ID is a field in an incoming event or dataset that relates observations to specific entities.
 For example, a truck might be identified by its license plate number or an aircraft by an assigned flight number.
 These identifiers can be used to track the events associated with a particular real-world entity or set of incidents.
 A Track ID is specified as part of a feed or data source schema.
 For details, see Configure input data.